 In 1962, American biologist and conservationist Rachel Carson sparked international clamor with her book Silent Spring, which spotlights the uncontrolled use of pesticides.
 It was a time when activists founded organizations and focused on corporations for the first time.
 The world ban on whaling, which finally came into effect in 1986, was one of the standards of the WWF (created in 1961), Friends of the Earth and Greenpeace (both from 1971).

 Since then, companies have added environmental concern to their practices and, today, sustainability is taken into account in the companies' market value too.
-They are increasingly expanding their focus beyond profit, also considering how they can create value in society and be successful in the future.
-These principles are in line with the Earth Charter, a global society document launched in 2000 that broadened the definition of sustainability to include the idea of a global society "founded on respect for nature, universal human rights, economic justice and a culture of peace."
+They are increasingly expanding their focus beyond profit, and considering how they can create value in society and be successful in the future.
+These principles are align with the Earth Charter, a global society document launched in 2000 that broadened the definition of sustainability to include the idea of a global society "founded on respect for nature, universal human rights, economic justice and a culture of peace."

-To achieve these goals, it would be necessary to review the principles not only concerning environmental protection, but also to social responsibility and economic practices.
-In that sense, 2015 is a milestone.
+To achieve these goals, it would be necessary to review the principles not only concerning environmental protection, but also the social responsibility and economic practices.
+In that sense, 2015 was a milestone.
 It was when the UN launched the Sustainable Development Goals (SDGs), which replaced the Millennium Development Goals (MDGs), the 2000 initiative.
 The SDGs, supported by 193 countries, cover a global vision for a fairer and more sustainable world.
 Global leaders made history by getting the Paris Agreement on Climate Change - despite the non-ratification of the United States and China at the time.

 From biodiversity to energy generation